open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 JSON numbers are encoded as doubles.

-For Metrics the Azure Metric Records are an array of "records with the following fields.
+For Metrics the Azure Metric Records are an array of "records" with the following fields.

 | Azure      |
 |------------|